-“If I use dye, I’m looking for good solid, colour.
-I prefer to buy simple food colourings and set them with white vinegar, or I’ll order on-line from Dharma Dyes in America.
+“If I use dye, I’m looking for a good solid, colour.
+I prefer to buy simple food colourings and set them with white vinegar, or I’ll order online from Dharma Dyes in America.
 But just as I prefer to take photographs in black and white because it shuts out distraction, I think a rug looks best in fewer colours.”

 Allen’s interest in rug making has a slightly unusual beginning in that it developed out of a need to find a use for the kilos of wool he found himself spinning.

 “I had a young daughter to care for at a time when there wasn’t a lot of money to spare so I looked for a cheap form of entertainment.
 I ended up buying a spinning wheel and taught myself to spin.
 It was something useful and practical at the same time.
 But then I had to think of what to do with all the spun wool!”